-Salvadoran National Charged with Failing to Register as a Sex Offender
+Salvadoran National Pleads Guilty to Failing to Register as a Sex Offender and Unlawful Reentry

-A previously deported Salvadoran national appeared in federal court in Boston today to face the charge of failure to register as a sex offender.
+A previously deported Salvadoran national pleaded guilty in federal court in Boston yesterday to failure to register as a sex offender and unlawful reentry of a deported alien.

-Oscar Alfaro, 46, is in state custody in connection with sexual assault charges stemming from a 2016 incident in Newbury.
-On Dec.
-21, 2017, Alfaro was indicted in federal court on one count of failure to register as a sex offender.
+Oscar Alfaro, 47, who is currently in state custody in connection with sexual assault charges stemming from a 2016 incident in Newbury, pleaded guilty to one count of failure to register as a sex offender and one count of unlawful reentry of a deported alien.
+U.S. District Court Judge Richard G. Stearns scheduled sentencing for July 31, 2019.

-In 2008, Alfaro was convicted in Virginia state court for taking indecent liberties with a child.
-As a result, Alfaro was required to register as a sex offender in any jurisdiction where he lives or works.
-Following his 2008 conviction, Alfaro was deported.
+In 2008, Alfaro was convicted in Virginia state court of taking indecent liberties with a child.
+As a result, Alfaro is required to register as a sex offender in any jurisdiction where he lives or works.
+After serving a sentence for his 2008 conviction, Alfaro was deported.

-In March 2016, Alfaro committed an indecent assault and battery in Massachusetts, which qualified as a sex offense under Massachusetts state law.
-After the assault, Alfaro left Massachusetts.
-The U.S. Marshals Service located and apprehended Alfaro in Virginia in November 2017 and returned him to Massachusetts to face the state sexual assault charges.
+At some point following his deportation, Alfaro illegally reentered the United States.
+In March 2016, it was reported that Alfaro had committed an indecent assault and battery, which qualifies as a sex offense under Massachusetts state law.
+After the assault was reported, Alfaro left Massachusetts.
+The U.S. Marshals Service located and apprehended Alfaro in Virginia in November 2017 and returned him to Massachusetts to face state sexual assault charges.

-Failing to register as a sex offender provides for a sentence of no greater than 10 years in prison, a minimum of five years and up to lifetime supervised release, and a fine of \$250,000.
+Failing to register as a sex offender provides for a sentence of no greater than 10 years in prison and a minimum of five years and up to a lifetime supervised release.
+Unlawful reentry provides for a sentence of no greater than 20 years in prison and three years of supervised release.
+Both offenses carry a fine of up to \$250,000.
 Alfaro will be subject to deportation upon completion of his sentence.
 Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and other statutory factors.